seniorLikeToCode/CreativeDraw/src/packages/excalidraw/README.md

 **If you don't want to wait for the next stable release and try out the unreleased changes you can use `@excalidraw/excalidraw@next`.**

-## Dimensions of Excalidraw
+## Dimensions of Creativedraw

-Excalidraw takes _100%_ of `width` and `height` of the containing block so make sure the container in which you render Excalidraw has non zero dimensions.
+Creativedraw takes _100%_ of `width` and `height` of the containing block so make sure the container in which you render Creativedraw has non zero dimensions.

 ### Demo